 Club History

-...known as Caernarvon Athletic, was formed in September 1876 and played at various grounds before moving to the Oval in 1888.
+THE first football club in Caernarfon, known as Caernarvon Athletic, was formed in September 1876 and played at various grounds before moving to the Oval in 1888.
 On 30th October 1886 Caernarfon were the 1st team from NW Wales to enter the English FA Cup and lost 10-1 away to Stoke City.
 Five years later, however, that particular club went out of existence but, in 1894, several former players began a new team called Caernarvon Ironopolis.
 That club competed in the North Wales Coast League, winning the championship on two occasions and reaching the semi-final of the Welsh Cup in 1900 and again in 1902.
 Unfortunately, following a dispute with the league, Ironopolis folded in 1903.
 The demise of the club resulted in some of the players forming the Caernarvon Colts while others affiliated to the Caernarvon RWF (Royal Welsh Fusiliers), both clubs playing at the Oval.

 In March 2009, with finances at an all time low, and the club’s entire future in doubt, the Chairman, George Denham and fellow directors resigned.
 A group of current club officials and supporters took over the running of the Club and have put in place a plan to keep the Club in existence.
 A new management team of Geraint Williams and Ernie Talbot put together a locally based squad to see the club through the last games of the 2009/10 season.